Boundary actions of Bass-Serre Trees and the applications to $C^*$-algebras: Preliminaries

 \begin{thm}\cite[Theorem 6.2]{K-K} Let $G$ be a discrete group.
 Denote by $\partial_F G$ the \textit{Furstenberg boundary} for $G$, which is the unique universal $G$-boundary in the sense that every $G$-boundary is a $G$-equivariant continuous image of $\partial_F G$.
 The following are equivalent. \begin{enumerate}[label=(\roman*)] \item $G$ is $C^*$-simple. \item The reduced crossed product $C(\partial_F G)\rtimes G$ is simple. \item The reduced crossed product $C(B)\rtimes G$ is simple for any $G$-boundary $B$. \item The action of $G\curvearrowright \partial_F G$ is topologically free. \item The action of $G$ on some $G$-boundary $B$ is topologically free. \end{enumerate} \end{thm}

 We now turn to characterize structure properties of crossed product $C(Z)\rtimes_r G$ by dynamical properties.
 The following result is fundamental in this direction.

 \begin{rmk} It is well known that if the action $G\curvearrowright Z$ is topologically free and minimal then the reduced crossed product $C(Z)\rtimes_r G$ is simple (see \cite{A-S}) and it is also known that the crossed product $C(Z)\rtimes_r G$ is nuclear if and only if the action $G\curvearrowright Z$ is (topological) amenable (see \cite{B-O}).
-Archbold and Spielberg \cite{A-S} showed that $C(Z)\rtimes G$ is simple if and only if the action is minimal, topologically free, and \textit{regular} (meaning that the reduced crossed product coincides with the full crossed product).
-These imply that $C(Z)\rtimes_r G$ is simple and nuclear if and only if the action is minimal, topologically free, and (topologically) amenable. \end{rmk}
+In this setting, Archbold and Spielberg \cite{A-S} further showed $C(Z)\rtimes_r G$ is simple and nuclear if and only if the action is minimal, topologically free, and (topologically) amenable. \end{rmk}

 \begin{rmk} Let $\alpha: G\curvearrowright Z$ be a $G$-boundary action.
 Suppose $\alpha$ is (topologically) amenable.
 Then Theorem \ref{thm: C simple equivalence} and Remark \ref{rmk: equivalence of dynamical properties} imply that $G$ is $C^*$-simple if and only if $\alpha$ is topologically free.
 The only non-trivial part is the direction of ``only if''.
 If $G$ is $C^*$-simple, then $C(Z)\rtimes_r G$ is simple by Theorem \ref{thm: C simple equivalence}(iii) and nuclear since $\alpha$ is also amenable.
 Then Remark \ref{rmk: equivalence of dynamical properties} implies that $\alpha$ is topologically free. \end{rmk}